Susan Jolly Abeja

 Susan Jolly Abeja is a Ugandan politician and member of the parliament.
 She was elected in office as a woman Member to represent Otuke district during the 2021 Uganda general elections.

 She is an Independent member of parliament.
 Susan was among the 132 MPs who were sworn in for a five-year term as representatives for different constituencies across the country, in the 11th Parliament on May 17, 2021.

+She was re-elected to the 12th parliament in the 2026 general elections and serves on the Parliamentary commission.